SRXDModdingGroup/SRXDCustomVisuals/README.md

 ### Importing New Backgrounds

 - If you have not run SRXD with the mod yet, do that first so the mod can generate any necessary directories
-- Download the plugins.zip file from the background's newest release and extract it directly to your BepInEx plugins folder
+- Download the .zip file from the background's newest release and extract it directly to your BepInEx plugins folder